bexis/Module_FileManagement/README.md

 </Items>
  ```

- - Set real path to file in Workspace/FMT/Fmt.Settings.xml.
-We need this because sometimes file in the default Data folder only shortcuts.
+ - Set real path to FMT listed files in Workspace/FMT/Fmt.Settings.xml.
+We need this because sometimes shortcuts to real files in the default Data folder.
 The system canot read shortcut.

   ```XML
 <!--Path to source shortcut-->